-- 5.1 The proposal for the site is to construct two new detached houses to the rear of the existing house. - 5.2 The existing garage will be demolished to make way for a new access to the rear of the plot. - 5.3 The proposed location of the above structures can be seen on the appended plan.
+5.1 The proposal for the site is to construct a new dropped kerb to allow access to the site from Breakspear Road North.

+5.2 The proposed location of the above structures can be seen on the appended plan.